wataruoguchi/poc-user-cf-hono-remix/README.md

 pnpm run migrate -- create user # Run `kysely-migration-cli` internally. pnpm run migrate -- up # It created the `user` table on Supabase!
 ### NOTE: The type generator by supabase generates string type for datetime.
 This is critical as Kysely generates it to Date.
 Let's go back to `kysely-codegen`.
-# pnpx supabase pull # Update the migration files under `supabase/migrations`
+pnpx supabase db pull # Update the migration files under `supabase/migrations`
 # pnpm run supabase:gen # Update the type declaration.
-We don't need to depend on `kysely-codegen`
+We don't need to depend on `kysely-codegen`.
+This generates string type for timestamps while Kysely wants it to be Date.
 pnpm run generate-dotenv-for-ky-typegen # Only once.
 It generates the `.env` file that has to be used by only kysely-codegen pnpm run ky-typegen
 ```